SpiesWithin/Computer-BOT/README.txt

 python - gamelocker   :   https://github.com/schneefux/python-gamelocker

 Others Required:
-Discord Bot Token     -    main.py        -  keyDISCORD
+Discord Bot Token     -    main.py        -  keyBOT
 VG api key            -    VG_module.py   -  keyVG

     Hello, Clark here, this is a Bot made for Discord with the Discord.py libary.
 Project will have some